Smooth Logic Constraints in Nonlinear Optimization and Optimal Control Problems: Numerical Simulations

 \subsection{Numerical Results}

-Each of the problems is solved in the Julia programming language using the JuMP package \cite{Lubin2023} and the Ipopt optimizer \cite{wachter2006implementation} on a Microsoft Surface Studio laptop with an 11th Gen Intel\textsuperscript{ \textregistered} Core\textsuperscript{\texttrademark} i7-11370H CPU at 3.30 GHz and 16GB of RAM.
-For Problem 1, we compare our solution method to an approach that enforces the binary variables through a complementarity condition, and to a Big M method that represents the condition $\{a \leq 0\} \lor \{b \leq 0\} \lor \{c \leq 0\}$ as $\{a \leq \mu_1M\} \land \{b \leq \mu_2 M\} \land \{c \leq \mu_3 M\}$ with $\mu_1\mu_2\mu_3 = 0$.
-We do not implement these methods for Problem 2 because using them to express the logic of \eqref{eq:prob_2_logic} proved to be too cumbersome.
+Each of the problems is solved in Julia using the JuMP package \cite{Lubin2023} and the Ipopt optimizer \cite{wachter2006implementation} on a laptop with an 11th Gen Intel\textsuperscript{ \textregistered} Core\textsuperscript{\texttrademark} i7-11370H CPU at 3.30 GHz and 16GB of RAM.
+For Problem 1, we compare our solution method to an approach that enforces the binary variables through a complementarity condition, and to a Big M method that represents the condition $\{a \leq 0\} \lor \{b \leq 0\} \lor \{c \leq 0\}$ as $\{a \leq \mu_1M\} \land \{b \leq \mu_2 M\} \land \{c \leq \mu_3 M\}$ with continuous variables $\mu$ such that $\mu_1 \mu_2 \mu_3 = 0$.
+We do not implement these methods for Problem 2 because using them to express the logic of \eqref{eq:prob_2_logic} leads to a large number of binaries and poor numerical behavior.
 Each approach is evaluated on 1000 different runs with randomized initial guesses.